 Got questions?
 We've got answers.
-This week we're taking any—and we do mean ANY—of your questions.
+We're taking any—and we do mean ANY—of your questions.
 Relationships?
 Birth Control?
 Sex?
 All of the above?
 Bring it on.
-Submit your questions by midnight, Thursday; we’ll post answers around noon ET on Friday.

 I am dating a guy who i really like, and we've already had sex (safely).
 He was a virgin and we've only been dating for a month.
 I really want to keep having sex with him but I don't want that to be the only thing our relationship is about...
 Should we hold off for a while even though it was something we both enjoyed?

 First of all, it’s awesome that you’re having safe sex, and that you understand how big of a step it is!
 There’s no harm in waiting to have sex, and you guys can still have a great relationship if you’re taking a break from sex.
 That said, if you both enjoy sex, there’s no reason to stop if you’re being safe.
 It’s good to be aware of not wanting your relationship to be all about sex, but that doesn’t necessarily mean that you need to completely stop.
 You might want to have a conversation with your guy and see where his head is at.
 You’re raising a really legitimate concern, and the same thing may have crossed his mind.
 Figuring out how to find balance in your relationship is something that you’re going to do best as a team.
 Whether that balance means designating one night a month as a movie-watching and cuddling night where you guys don’t have sex and just talk or it means taking a break from sex and focusing on the friendship, the best way to figure it out is through honest conversation.I find this helpful